-As written in the ransom note, this ransomware encrypts files with AES-256 and RSA-2048 encryption algorithms, a unique decryption key is stored on a remote server that is controlled by developers of JJLF.
+The ransom message states that this ransomware encrypts files with AES-256 and RSA-2048 encryption algorithms.
+A unique decryption key is stored on a remote server that is controlled by developers of JJLF.

-As a proof that ransomware developers have that key they offer victims to send up to 5 encrypted files to email@example.com, firstname.lastname@example.org and email@example.com for a free decryption.
-It is mentioned that those emails should include the ID that is assigned to each victim individually.
+As 'proof' that ransomware developers have a valid key, they invite victims to send up to five encrypted files to email@example.com, firstname.lastname@example.org and email@example.com for free decryption.
+It is stated that the messages should include IDs that are assigned to victims individually.
+Furthermore, it is stated that victims should contact ransomware developers within 72 hours after the attack, otherwise their files will be published on the darknet.

-Moreover, it is stated that victims should contact ransomware developers within 72 hours after attack, otherwise their files will be published on darknet.
-Unfortunately, there is no way to decrypt files without a decryption key that can be provided only by developers of the JJLF ransomware.
-In other words, there are no third party tools that can decrypt files that are encrypted by it.
+Unfortunately, there is no way to decrypt files without a decryption key held only by developers of the JJLF ransomware.
+I.e., there are no third party tools that can decrypt files that are compromised by it.

-Another issue is that paying a ransom to cyber criminals behind ransomware attacks does not guarantee that they will send a decryption key and/or software.
-Typically, the only way to recover files without paying money and risking getting scammed is to restore them from a backup.
+Note that paying ransoms to cyber criminals behind ransomware attacks does not guarantee that they will send any decryption keys/software.
+Typically, the only way to recover files without paying and risk being scammed is to restore them from a backup.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Other ransomware examples are 14x, Coos and Rubly.
-To summarize, malware of this type prevents victims from accessing their data by encrypting them and generates a ransom note with instructions on how to contact ransomware developers (and/or pay them a ransom).
+To summarize, malware of this type prevents victims from accessing their data by encryption and generates ransom messages with instructions about how to contact the ransomware developers and pay ransoms.

-Typically, two main variables are the amount of cryptocurrency that victims are instructed to pay and encryption algorithm (symmetric or asymmetric) that ransomware uses for data encryption.
-Free data decryption is possible only when ransomware has bugs, flaws, or other vulnerabilities, however, it is not a common case.
+Main variables are the sum of cryptocurrency that victims are instructed to pay and encryption algorithm (symmetric or asymmetric) that ransomware uses for data encryption.
+Free data decryption is possible only in rare cases when ransomware has bugs/flaws or other vulnerabilities.

 How did ransomware infect my computer?